 Some of the custom rapid prototypes and low-volume manufactured parts we make aren’t finished products when they leave our facilities.
 Many still need to be combined with wires, cables, pcb controllers and other assorted electrical hardware to make a complete product solution.
-Even though we don’t specialize in this area we’ve learned a lot thanks to our friends at Howag-Swisspur, who we refer our customers to when they need a cable supplier they can rely on.

 How Metal Becomes Wire